Young man running showing off increased stamina and testosterone levels

 • Health Conditions: Medical conditions, like hypogonadism, can lead to low testosterone production.
 Hypogonadism can impact stamina and require treatments like testosterone replacement therapy (TRT).

-• Medications and Treatments: Some medicines and treatments can lead to low testosterone levels and consecutive declines in stamina.
+• Medications and Treatments: Some medicines and treatments can lead to low testosterone levels and consequent declines in stamina.

 While testosterone is not the sole factor impacting stamina, it significantly affects its persistence and endurance.